rrosa-aurea-1/java-angular-web-app/README.md

 ## NEXT DEVELOPMENTS (checked in progress)

 - [ ] Resolve api url for electron-client and in general for file protocol.
 Solution is in build time [adding angular env variables](https://alligator.io/angular/environment-variables/)
-- [x] Create api server in cordova with [cordova nodejs mobile](https://github.com/janeasystems/nodejs-mobile-cordova/tree/staging-babel-UI-runtime) and [issue run plugin](https://github.com/janeasystems/nodejs-mobile/issues/105#issuecomment-412793654)
+- [x] Automatize with a generator the node app running in cordova.
+[See issue on node plugin](https://github.com/janeasystems/nodejs-mobile/issues/105#issuecomment-412793654)
 - [ ] Create ui tests with [java cucumber](https://examples.javacodegeeks.com/core-java/junit/junit-cucumber-example/)
 - [ ] Create api and ui tests in node app with a e2e framework
 - [ ] Use automatic swagger-ui in node [swagger-ui-node](https://blog.cloudboost.io/adding-swagger-to-existing-node-js-project-92a6624b855b)